textcreationpartnership/A02974/README.md

 ##Content Summary##

 #####Front#####
-Ordinances set foorth by the King for the rule and gouernement of his Maiesties men of warre.
-Read a

 #####Body#####

-Ordinances set foorth by the King for the rule and gouernement of his Maiesties men of warre.
-Read a **Types of content**
+1. Ordinances ſet foorth by the
+King, for the rule and gouernement of his men of warre.
+THe King meaning to take order againſt ſuch complaints as are vſually made vnto him concerning the iIN the yeare 1591. vpon Saturday the thirtieth day of March in the preſence of vs Iohn Vauquelin Eſq
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!